havensmithou/Team-6-Fall2021/README.md

 10. Feature that allows users to choose level of difficulty

 11. Feature that allows different games options for different settings (classroom/social setting)

+12. Feature that allows use to challenge or connect with other participants in different regions (ie: cities, countries)